merkdirwas1/Studienprojekt-TE-3/README.md

 | 87                      | 16                  | 20                       | 17                     | 6                        | 5                  | 4                            | 4                   | 2               | 1             | 1                       | 1        |

-## Who symmetrical in order of top-k symmetrie are the Groups?
+## How symmetrical in order of top-k symmetrie are the Groups?
 I want to investigate if this method is symmetrical and if are the groups of the different classes more likely symmetrical?
 For the size groups I ploted the percentage of symetrical pairs for increasing top-k.
 For the other two classes there are only tables because they have too much group with to less Tasks per group to plot each of them.

 ### Size